Close Menu

 Inflammatory Arthritis, under the SSA’s listing, is meant to cover a number of physical conditions.
 Arthritis is inflammation of the joints.
 The most common types of arthritis are osteoarthritis and rheumatoid arthritis.

 Typically, inflammation of your major joints is the main sign of arthritis.
 Major joints include your knees, ankles, shoulders, and hips.
 In addition to inflammation of the major joints, when you have this disease there may be joint pain and swollen joints.
 Additionally, there are some forms of arthritis that involve the skin.
-Find out more about skin involvement and psoriatic arthritis.
+Find out about skin involvement and psoriatic arthritis.

 One of the most common forms of arthritis is osteoarthritis.
 However, osteoarthritis is a non-inflammatory disease that causes cartilage to deteriorate.
 Osteoarthritis comes from normal wear and tear on the joints.
-Additionally, osteoarthritis can come from an infection or injury to the joints that breaks down cartilage tissue.
-Learn more about osteoarthritis.
+Additionally, osteoarthritis can come from an infection or injury to the joints that breaks down tissue.
+Learn about osteoarthritis.

 SIGNS AND SYMPTOMS OF ARTHRITIS